Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Introduction

 When studying an evolution equation, it is often helpful to know if it has an associated variational structure, in order to obtain physical insight and tools for mathematical analysis.
 An important example of such a structure is a gradient flow or dissipative system; in this case the structure consists of an energy functional and a dissipation mechanism, and the evolution equation is completely characterised by a corresponding minimisation problem involving these two objects.
 From a thermodynamic point of view, such a variational structure is often related to random fluctuations of an underlying microscopic particle system via a large-deviation principle --- examples include the Boltzmann--Gibbs--Helmholtz free energy and the Onsager--Machlup theory.

-It has recently become clear that macroscopic equations are always dissipative if the underlying microscopic stochastic system is in detailed balance.
+It has recently become clear that macroscopic equations are always dissipative (called gradient flows) if the underlying microscopic stochastic system is in detailed balance\footnote{In this paper we often use the terminology of dissipative systems interchangeably with gradient flows since in non-equilibrium systems the gradient-flow part arises purely due to dissipative effects characterised by the symmetric forces discussed below.}.
 The energy functional and the dissipation mechanism for such macroscopic equations are then uniquely derived by an appropriate decomposition of the large-deviation rate functional associated to the microscopic systems~\cite{AdamsDirrPeletierZimmer11,AdamsDirrPeletierZimmer13,MielkePeletierRenger14,PeletierRedigVafayi14}.
 These observations have provided a canonical approach to constructing a variational structure for such macroscopic equations.
 In addition to having a clear physical interpretation, these variational structures have been used to isolate interesting features of the macroscopic equations and study singular-limit problems arising therein.

 So far, this approach has largely been limited to particle systems in detailed balance and corresponding macroscopic dissipative systems.
 Since a large deviation study is possible far beyond detailed balance, this leads to the following natural question.